dd86k/ddui/README.md

 angry at my Imgui/Nuklear bindings not working.
 I'd like to personally thank rxi for making microui and Mike Parker for bindbc-opengl and bindbc-sdl.

+Like the original, the library does not do any rendering of its own, but contains commands to draw text, shapes, and icons originating from the library that needs to be implemented in your application in order to work.

 # Features

 - BetterC compatibility.